phoebetwong/phoebetwong.github.io/resume.md

 - Minujin Alberto, Enrique Delamonica and Phoebe Wong (2006), “Exploring the Properties of Child Poverty Indicators in Various Socioeconomic Contexts,” UNICEF–DPP Working Paper Series, New York.

 <br>
-## Invited Presentations
+## Invited Talks
 ---
 - “Developing Real-Time Forecasting Capabilities for GIC Hazard Mitigation: A Data-Centric AI Approach,” EPRI AI and Electric Power Summit, Rome, Italy, Oct 4, 2022.
 - The Case for Debt-Financing Surface Transportation Infrastructure Investments at the Federal Level in the 115th U.S. Congress,” The Association of University Business and Economic Researchers Fall Conference, Fayetteville, Arkansas, October 25, 2016.

 <br>
-## Skills
+## Technical Skills
 ---
-- Proficient in Python (Pandas, Scikit-learn, Statsmodels, XGBoost, Gensim, PyTorch, PySpark, Keras, TensorFlow, Beautiful Soup, Matplotlib, Seaborn, Plotly), SQL, GitHub, AWS (SageMaker, S3, EC2, Redshift, Athena), Hive/Hadoop, MongoDB, Stata, MATLAB, LaTeX, and MS Office
+- Proficient in Python (Hugging Face, spaCy, NLTK, PyTorch, PySpark, Keras, TensorFlow, Pandas, SciPy, Scikit-learn, Statsmodels, XGBoost, Plotly, Seaborn, Matplotlib, Beautiful Soup), AWS (SageMaker, S3, EC2, Redshift, Athena), SQL, GitHub, MongoDB, Jupyter Notebook, MLflow, Stata, MATLAB, LaTeX, and Microsoft Office
+- Experience in building domain-specific applications using LLMs: ASR, entity and intent recognition, sentiment analysis, extractive and abstractive summarization, topic modeling, information retrieval- and knowledge-based question answering, and task-oriented dialogue systems
+- Experience in implementing MLOps and Data-Centric AI approaches
-- Working knowledge in SAS, R, EViews, SPSS, Bloomberg Terminal, WordPress, MATHEMATICA, AutoCAD, Pro/ENGINEER, and LexisNexis
+- Working knowledge in SAS, R, EViews, SPSS, LexisNexis, Bloomberg Terminal, WordPress, Mathematica, AutoCAD, and Pro/ENGINEER
--	Completed a 3-year university teaching certificate program “Greenberg Seminars on Effective University Teaching” at American University
+- Completed Greenberg Seminars on Effective University Teaching, a 3-year teaching certificate program at American University

 <br>
 ## Data Science Projects
 ---
+- Fine-tuned NVIDIA Riva streaming ASR in es-ES with domain-specific audios and texts, and improved upon the word error rate of the existing model in production by 10 percentage points.
-- Built a first-of-its-kind time series forecasting solution with deep learning models using a data-centric AI approach, which focused on data quality control throughout the MLOps lifecycle to maintain model accuracy post-deployment.
+- Developed a first-of-its-kind time series forecasting solution to predict hazardous GIC events with deep learning techniques using a data-centric AI approach, focusing on data quality control throughout the MLOps lifecycle to maintain model accuracy post-deployment.
-- Designed and built an application to speed up random assignments in randomized controlled trials (RCTs) with multiple treatments across time and large sample size (>10MM) by leveraging parallel computing and MPP databases.
-Reduced processing time for ~40MM samples from 48+hours to ~15 minutes.
+- Developed and deployed an application to speed up random assignments in randomized controlled trials (RCTs) with multiple treatments across time and large sample sizes by leveraging parallel computing and MPP databases.
+Reduced processing time for random assignments of 40MM samples from 48+ hours to ~15 minutes.
-- Designed and implemented an optimization algorithm that assigned treatment intensity to address-based targets in a voter registration program based on modeled treatment responsiveness and ideological propensity.
-Raised the program’s reach to intended target audience from 60% to 80%.
-- Predicted successful registration likelihood of targets using an XGBoost model with over 5MM records from past voter registration programs and 300 features.
-Successful registration rates doubled after model deployment.
+- Developed and deployed a voter registration likelihood model using XGBoost, with over 5MM records and 300 features.
+Successful registration rates increased 2x after model deployment.
-- Built a “true-lift” model that incorporates both predicted treatment effect and estimated counterfactual behavior to predict targets’ net responsiveness to voter turnout outreach, using 10MM records from past RCTs.
+- Developed an uplift model to predict targets’ net responsiveness to voter turnout outreach, using 10MM records from past RCTs to infer actual treatment effects based on estimated counterfactual behavior.
-- Estimated the causal effects of policy interventions using machine learning enhanced synthetic control method, matrix completion, causal forest, ensemble method, and recurrent neural networks.

 <br>
 ## Languages